bamapookie/Time/Readme.md

 Time is a library that provides timekeeping functionality for Arduino.

-The code is derived from the Playground DateTime library but is updated to provide an API that is more flexible and easier to use.
+The code is derived from the Pual Stroffregen's Time Library, which itseldf is derived from the Playground DateTime library but is updated to provide an API that is more flexible and easier to use.

 A primary goal was to enable date and time functionality that can be used with a variety of external time sources with minimum differences required in sketch logic.